 The Latest in Legislative News from PRCA

-To learn more about PRCA and their contributions to the U.S. thermal paper industry, visit paperreceipts.org.
+To learn more about the value of paper receipts, visit paperreceipts.org.

 Tulchin Research is an award-winning public opinion research firm that specializes in polling and strategic consulting for political candidates (including Bernie Sanders and Eric Adams) and causes around the country.
 Recently, they were recognized by City & State Magazine as one of New York’s “Power 75” political consultants.

 The Paper Receipts Converting Association is a nonprofit trade association representing the manufacturers of paper receipts.
 The organization promotes the value of paper receipts; encourages the use of best manufacturing practices throughout the industry; and works with legislators and governmental agencies to promote the industry’s well-being.

 The Paper Receipts Converting Association (PRCA) is pleased with the results of initial findings from the antidumping petition filed with the U.S. International Trade Commission (USITC) regarding thermal paper rolls imported from Germany, Japan, Korea, and Spain.
 “We are especially pleased with the decision as it relates to converted finished rolls that come into the…